Shuunen/snippets/manuals/before-format-backup-checklist.md

 - [ ] list useful installed apps
 - [ ] backup SD card content and wipe folders
-- [ ] authenticator : export accounts
+- [ ] authenticator : export accounts, take a picture with another device
 - [ ] generate steam recovery codes
 - [ ] check if some SMS need to be backup
 - [ ] sync various accounts (Google at least)